voiceflow/runtime-client-js/docs/step-by-step.md

 3. Call `.start()` to begin a conversation session with the Voiceflow app.
 4. Store the result of `.start()` into `context`.
 The `context` is a `Context` object, which is a snapshot of the conversation's current state and it contains useful information like Voiceflow variables.
 5. Output the traces manually by iterating over `context.getTrace()` and logging `trace.payload.message`.
-This is alternate way of working with the Voiceflow's app's response.
+This is an alternate way of working with the Voiceflow's app's response.

 ```js
 (async () => {